Gold Fields' Griffith expects direction of Yamana vote will be clear in a week - Miningmx

 They had agreed to stay on until March by which time the Yamana transaction, if approved, would be bedded down.

-In the circular, Gold Fields said that the board of the combined Gold Fields/Yamana company would consist only of Gold Fields executives.
-Asked why no Yamana executives were interested in serving in the company post the deal, Griffith said there “had been conversations” but that the boards of both companies had reached “an amicable understanding”.
+In the circular, Gold Fields said that the board of the combined Gold Fields/Yamana company would consist only of Gold Fields directors.
+Asked why no Yamana directors were interested in serving in the company post the deal, Griffith said there “had been conversations” but that the boards of both companies had reached “an amicable understanding”.

 “We (Gold Fields) have Canadian board members (already) as we do South Americans.
 There were conversations but we can provide no more detail on that,” he said.

-The new company’s executive committees would consist of Yamana and Gold Fields executives.
+The new company’s executive committee would consist of Yamana and Gold Fields executives.
 “We are right now in the process of going through that,” he said.